 Besides the owner, an annotation has readers and writers.
 As one can expect, a reader is a user that can read the annotation, and a writer can also add changes to it.
-Thus, a registered user can be related to an annotation by means of one of three access modes: reader, writer, or none.
+Thus, a registered user can be related to an annotation by means of one of three access modes: reader, writer or none.

 An annotation can have one or more targets.
 A target (i.e. an instance of the Target class) contains the reference to the web-document (a source) and the precise identification of the document's fragment that is actually annotated.
 Moreover, a target may refer to one or more cached representations of (the relevant parts of) the target document with the precise descriptions of the annotated fragments for each representation.